Akash-07DL/YOLO-V5_Object_Detction---Vehicle-Type-in-Indian-Road/README.md

 For detail information go through all the .ipynb files for more training approach.

+File or folder (weights, training and testing results etc.) structure.

 **DLM - this folder has contain weights and result for first .ipynb training.**

 **DLM_01 - this folder has contain weights and result for second .ipynb training.**